phorsuedzie/irb-extension-loader/README.md

 irb environment (e.g. the rails application for which `rails console` was started).

-    loader.plugin 'wirble'          # additionaly initialized Wirble
+    plugin 'wirble'          # additionaly initialized Wirble
-    loader.plugin 'my_web_service'  # which may read authentication credentials
+    plugin 'my_web_service'  # which may read authentication credentials
                              # from a file and configure the base resource

 See next section for details on how to write a plugin.

 Both extensions and plugins can be restricted to (not) being loaded, depending on a boolean value for the options `:only_if` and `:not_if`.

-    loader.activate 'rake', :only_if => File.directory?(Dir.pwd + "/tasks")
+    activate 'rake', :only_if => File.directory?(Dir.pwd + "/tasks")

 An extension can be declared as being 'local'.
 It will then be required from the plugins' subdirectory `lib`.

 Example:

-    loader.activate 'funny_lib', :local => true
+    activate 'funny_lib', :local => true

 will load (require)